-Why Powdery Mildew Is a Disaster to Have on the Buds during and after Your Harvest
+Why Powdery Mildew is a Disaster on Buds During and After Harvest

-Powdery mildew is a catastrophe to have on your buds at any time but especially when you are starting a harvest.
+Powdery mildew is a catastrophe to have on your marijuana buds at any time but especially when you are starting a harvest.
 The very act of harvesting will spread the spores to any uninfected plants.
-And for all practical purposes, once it’s on the buds at harvest time there’s not much you can do to save your crop.
+And once it’s on the buds at harvest, there’s not much you can do to save your crop.

-You can try very carefully to remove the infected plants from the area by bagging them up.
+You can try very carefully to remove the infected plants from the area.
 The problem is that every time you touch a plant that’s infected, you can spread the microscopic spores through the air to nearby plants.

 If the infestation has not spread too far, you can try to very carefully cut out the infected leaves and buds and place them in plastic bags for disposal.
-You will need to watch your plants closely to make sure you’ve stopped the disease.
+You will need to watch your plants closely to make sure you’ve stopped the disease during flowering, too.

 If you see it has spread to other plants, even after you’ve cut and removed the infected leaves and buds, there’s little you can do but keep cutting and removing.

-Unfortunately, this is a recipe for a heavily damaged or totally destroyed crop.
+Unfortunately, this is a recipe for heavy damages or totally destroyed crop.
 The other danger is that you’ve harvested infected buds and unintentionally mixed them in with the remaining good buds during the harvesting process.
 Naturally, the powdery mildew will continue to spread to other buds even after harvest.

 Once your plants are infested your entire crop can be ruined within a few days, especially if it happens at harvest time.

 That’s why it’s so important to prevent this blight before infestation.
-You must eliminate it before it reaches your plants.
+You must destroy powdery mildew before it reaches your plants.
 This might sound impossible, but it’s not.
-In fact, it’s being done right now by other cannabis growers, using readily accessible technology.
+In fact, other cannabis growers use this readily accessible technology now.

 The secret is setting up an effective air cleaning system.
 Why?
 Because most fungal diseases are airborne.
 In fact, most crop blights are airborne.
 So it makes sense that a good air cleaning system is the best option to protect your plants.